Welcome to Complexperiments

 orange line

 Activity Sensor We are being able to collect unprecedent, massive amounts of highly detailed data of ants' "activity" at the exits of their nests.
-Berkeley new motes "Telos" will be used to construct our Wireless Sensor Network.
+Wireless Sensor Nodes (aka motes) will be used for the experiment.
 We have devised a new activity sensor to meet the stringent energy saving demands of a WSN.
 The new sensor will allow us to scale up the experiments with ants in the wild.

 More about Social Insects research